toeverything/OctoBase/apps/handbook/src/how_to_organize_your_data.md

 ![block structure to view](./core_concept_1.jpg)

-In JWST, we can define it like this:
+In OctoBase, we can define it like this:

 1. We treat a page as a Block
 2. We also treat the title and text line as a Block